ArthurClemens/polythene/Migration.md

 CSS class `pe-button__label` has been replaced with `pe-button--icon__content`.

 (Undocumented) option `raised` no longer works; use FAB instead, or add a shadow component.

+### Ripple

+Option `initialOpacity` has been renamed to `startOpacity`.
+Ripple includes more options to configure the ripple animation.